ChayaSt/torsionfit_examples/butane/fourier_series/README.md

 torsion type angle goes from 0-2pi, 2 of the H2-C3-C3-H2 torsion type angles go from 0-2pi one will go from 2 radians to 2 radians and the other will go from -2 to -2 radians.
-Therefore, when the torsions are added, different frequencies will amplify or cancel each others in different ways.
+Therefore, when the torsions are added, different frequencies will amplify or cancel each others in different symmetric ways.
 In the C3-C2-C2-H2 torsion type, 2 torsions will fo from 0 to 0 and 2 will go from pi to pi.

 `HGA2_CG321_CG321_HGA2_sparse.pdf` and `CG331_CG321_CG321_HGA2_sparse.pdf` show how